Latest Jobs

 Responsibilities

 By taking care of everyday farm tasks, managing livestock, and maintaining farm equipment, poultry farm workers in Canada are essential to the efficient functioning of poultry farms.
-The primary duties are listed below:
+Here is a list of the primary duties they perform:

 1. Poultry Care & Management